Beet Green Pesto Recipe

 Dietary Modifications

-So, this pesto is already vegan, gluten free, whole30, and paleo friendly!
+So, this pesto is already vegan, gluten free, & whole30 friendly!
 Traditionally pesto recipes use cheese, which I opted to leave out of this for a dairy free version.
 But if you aren’t vegan or dairy-free then I would recommended adding a big scoop of freshly grated parmesan in the sauce or to top your pasta before serving.

 Enjoy this Vegan Beet Green Pesto Recipe With: